PROVGEN: A Privacy-Preserving Approach for Outcome Validation in Genomic Research: Introduction

 \section{Introduction}

-Development in genome sequencing has brought tremendous research opportunities in the genomic field in recent years.
-By mining genomic data using computational or statistical approaches, e.g., using genome-wide association studies (GWAS), researchers have discovered a large number of associations between diseases/traits and genes.
-Statistical significance of GWAS is high when it is done over large datasets.
-On the other hand, obtaining such datasets (that include corresponding case/control populations for the disease/trait under study) is non-trivial.
-As a result, typically, large consortiums or research centers run GWAS and the results are used by other medical professionals.
+Recent advancements in genome sequencing have unlocked significant research opportunities in genomics.
+Through computational and statistical methods, such as genome-wide association studies (GWAS), researchers have identified numerous associations between diseases/traits and genes, further enriching our understanding of the field.

-However, unintentional errors may occur while researchers are conducting the research or reporting the findings.
-Thus, medical professionals, before using the reported GWAS results (e.g., in their treatment procedures), would like to make sure that the results are correctly computed.
-Here, a major concern is that genomic research outcomes are hardly reproducible because other researchers can barely access the genomic datasets that are used to produce the research outcomes due to privacy concerns.
-As a result, researchers choose not to share those datasets, which prevents their peers from assessing the quality and correctness of the discoveries, and eventually impedes the development in the genomic area.
+As genomic research becomes increasingly popular, unintentional errors may occur during the research process or when reporting outcomes.
+Thus, medical professionals, who often rely on GWAS outcomes for clinical applications such as treatment procedures, need to ensure that these results are accurately computed.
+However, validating these results is challenging, as they typically lack access to the original datasets due to privacy concerns regarding genomic datasets~\cite{lin2004genomic}.
+As a result, the inability to validate the outcomes compromises the assessment of their quality and correctness, which in turn hampers the progress of genomic research.

-Formally, reproducibility denotes obtaining consistent experiment results under the same experiment setting, i.e., input data, methods, tools, etc. Thanks to promotion by researchers~\cite{goodman2016does, begley2015reproducibility, national2019reproducibility} and government~\cite{lusoli2020reproducibility}, reproducibility has drawn significant awareness over the past ten years, and more and more researchers are willing to share the datasets along with their research findings.
-However, unlike other types of datasets, sharing genomic datasets are challenged by privacy concerns since those data contain sensitive information about individuals~\cite{lin2004genomic}.
-For instance, if a genomic dataset is shared in a public repository, an attacker can analyze GWAS statistics of the shared genomic records and infer whether a victim has a particular trait/disease with high confidence~\cite{zhang2017bayesian}.
-Such genomic data exposure could harm personal privacy and even cause severe consequence, e.g., discrimination or safety risk.
+This issue underscores the critical role of reproducibility in scientific research, particularly in the field of genomics.
+Formally, reproducibility refers to the ability to obtain consistent experiment results using the same input data, methods, and tools.
+Over the past decades, thanks to promotion by researchers~\cite{goodman2016does, begley2015reproducibility, national2019reproducibility} and the government~\cite{lusoli2020reproducibility}, there has been a growing awareness of the importance of reproducibility, and more researchers are willing to share the datasets along with their research outcomes.
+However, the sharing of genomic datasets poses significant challenges due to the sensitive nature of the data involved~\cite{lin2004genomic}.
+For instance, if a genomic dataset is shared publicly, an attacker might infer with high confidence whether a particular victim has a specific trait or disease~\cite{zhang2017bayesian}.
+This kind of exposure represents a significant threat to personal privacy and could result in severe consequences, such as discrimination or safety risks.